-Staying safe while walking our dogs is a top priority for me, especially on the night time walks.
-I walk our dogs every evening after dinner.
-The summer time is wonderful; it’s warm, bright and sunny until almost 9pm.
-But starting October, it gets dark so early; we bundle up and walk under the light of the street lights and moonlight!
+When we lived in town, I’d walk our dogs every evening after dinner.
+The summertime is wonderful; it’s warm, bright and sunny until almost 9pm.
+But in the fall and winter it gets dark so early; we bundle up and walk under the light of the street lights and moonlight!

 We live in a small suburban town with almost no violent crimes, but I still take every precaution I can to stay alert and safe when walking our dogs at night.